-Reborn: How to restore outdated furniture
+Reborn: How to Restore Outdated Furniture

-Jul 1, 2019 | Homeowner Spotlight
+Jul 1, 2019 | Shop

 Benefits of Restoring Old Furniture

-Firstly: what can you save?
+Firstly, what can you save?

 The first step you need to take towards overhauling your old furniture is to take a look at what you’ve currently got.
 Old bookshelves, wooden chairs, and tables are perhaps some of the easiest items to restore.
-On the other hand, a large 70s sofa that’s covered in brown velvet might be a bit too challenging – unless you have the skills to reupholster it.
-Wooden items are some of the easiest to renovate as you can sand them before painting.
-Metal and plastic items can be a bit more challenging, as the paint tends to peel and fall off.
+On the other hand, a large 70s sofa covered in brown velvet might be a bit too challenging – unless you have the skills to reupholster it.
+Wooden items are some of the easiest to renovate, as you can sand them before painting.
+Metal and plastic items can be more challenging, as the paint tends to peel and fall off.

 Protect yourself